Printing Stickers and Decals Designed for Walls

 The process to print wall decals is much simpler with a digital printer.
 Take a color file, run it through the RIP software, and send it to the printer.
 Pretty much that simple.
 Digital printers are also getting faster.
 There are printers that can put out the equivalent of 200+ 4’ x 8’ sheets per hour, and it may be that within another few years, screen-printing could become obsolete.

-Check out more specifics in printing wall graphics with decals and stickers.
+Check out more on custom printing of large format wall decals and stickers.